morgangiraud/morgangiraud.github.io/src/cv/cv-morgan-giraud.md

 - My research internship on Gounded language learning and modality fusion for which you can find the [annotated slides here](https://docs.google.com/presentation/d/1MKxizuQflOzxMjbv_sUYUOTsE_oWZ-g02TQzwOFdNtg)
 - Founded a company in 2012 called Explee, an online platform for creating animated videos.

+### SKILLS

+- Proficient in Python with experience in TensorFlow, PyTorch, and Jax (Local and Distributed Settings).
+- Strong knowledge in infrastructure engineering (AWS, Docker, Linux) and management (CI/CD, git, etc.).
+- Average knowledge of CUDA and Triton.
+- Notion of C++ and Golang.
+- Proficient in TypeScript/JavaScript and PHP.
+- Fluent in French and English, with limited working proficiency in Italian.

 ### RESEARCH & ENGINEERING INTERESTS

+- ML scalability: Reducing the need for compute by improving data and models efficiency, and building scalable infrastructure and algorithms for ML research and deployments.
+- Traditional-ML enhanced LLMs: especially LLMs enhanced with external planner, critics and verifiers.
+- Explainable/Interpretable Machine Learning: developing tools to open-up the blackbox.
 - Reinforcement Learning (RL), especially Multi-agent RL and LLM-enhanced agents to improve human-agent interactions.
-- Explainable/Interpretable Machine Learning: developing tools to open-up the blackbox.
-- Traditional-ML enhanced LLMs: especially LLMs enhanced with external planner, critics and verifiers.
-- ML scalability: reducing the need for compute (improving data, models, etc.) and/or build scalable infrastructure and algorithm for ML research and deployments.

-### SKILLS

-- Proficient in Python with experience in TensorFlow, Pytorch, and Jax (Local and Distributed Settings)
-- Proficient in TypeScript/JavaScript, PHP
-- Average knowledge of Golang.
-- Notion of C++ and GPU programming.
-- Strong knowledge in infrastructure engineering and management (deployments, db)
-- Fluent in French and English, with limited working proficiency in Italian.

 <div class="page"></div>